What is RED-S

 LEA plays a crucial role in the development of the RED-S. The presence and causes of the LEA should be a target when aiming to prevent/treat RED-S. However:

 There are currently no standardised guidelines to determine Energy Availability (EA).

-To estimate Energy Intake (EI) tools such as food diary, food recall, calorie counting can be used.
+To estimate Energy Intake (EI) tools such as a food diary, food recall and calorie counting can be used.